What it is

 **Obsidian vault + AI co-pilot from scratch.
-Works with Claude Code, Gemini CLI, or any agentic coding tool that reads/writes files.
-Everything is plain markdown, no lock-in.**
+Works with Claude Code, Codex CLI, Cursor, or any agentic tool that reads and writes files.
+Everything is plain markdown, no lock-in.** Requires [Obsidian](https://obsidian.md) (free, including commercial use) and one AI coding agent.
+7 phases, 45-90 min for the full setup.

 > |---|---|---|---|---|